 What Is a Chocolate-Covered Strawberry Delivery Service?

 A chocolate-covered strawberry delivery service delivers freshly-dipped and packaged chocolate-covered strawberries directly to the home.

 How Long Will Chocolate-Covered Strawberries Stay Fresh?

 The chocolate-covered strawberries arrive fresh and ready to eat.
 If you plan to store them, they can be refrigerated for two to three days and still be fresh.

 How Should I Store Chocolate-Covered Strawberries?

 If you plan to eat the chocolate-covered strawberries within 24 hours of delivery, store them lightly covered with foil or plastic wrap on the countertop.
 If storing in the refrigerator, place a few paper towels in the bottom of a container to absorb moisture.
 Then, place the strawberries in a single layer, and cover loosely with foil or plastic wrap to eat within 48 hours.

 How We Chose the Best Chocolate-Covered Strawberries

-Playing it properly requires a company with dedication, fortitude, and logistical expertise.
-Edible Arrangements, our choice for Best Overall, is as focused on iys proprietary supply chain as it is on creative and unique designs.
+Playing it properly requires a company with dedication, grit, and logistical expertise.
+Edible Arrangements, our choice for Best Overall, is focused on its proprietary supply chain as it is on creative and unique designs.
 The brands in the 1-800-Flowers portfolio have been delivering fruit for decades, and Godiva knows a thing or two about preventing melted chocolate.
 So go forth, and click with confidence.